I grant thou wert not married to my Muse,

 the Poet into a competition based on rhyme and style and conventional

 forms of inspiration.
-Rather the rival’s verse causes him to reflect on the
+Rather the lesser Poet’s verse causes him to reflect on the

 enduring qualities in the youth.
 The Poet’s thoughts are turned inward